-After a quick search he stumbled across this recipe from Yi Reservation for a traditional Taiwanese Minced Pork Sauce which with a few alternations has easily made for one of the best dinners we’ve had in awhile.
+After a quick search he stumbled across this recipe from Yi Reservation for a traditional Taiwanese Minced Pork Sauce.
+With a few alternations for simplicity, it easily made for one of the best dinners we’ve had in awhile!

 Feel free to substitute with your choice of meat.
 Serve over rice/noodles or cauliflower rice for a low carb option and enjoy.

-- 1 cup thinly sliced shallots (4-5 shallots)
+- 1 cup thinly sliced shallots, (4-5 shallots)

 - 2 tablespoons oil, divided

-- 1 pound organic mince pork, about 1/2kg
+- 1 pound mince pork, about 1/2kg

-- 3 tablespoons white wine
+- 3 tablespoons white wine vinegar

-- 1/4 cup gluten free soy sauce, tamari, or coconut aminos for a paleo version (60ml)
+- 1/4 cup gluten free soy sauce or tamari (60ml)

-- 1 tablespoons sugar or honey
+- 1 tablespoon honey

-- 2 cups water (500ml)
+- 2 cups water (480ml)

 - 1 teaspoon black pepper